caorong/remote-downloader/README.md

 # TODO

-if I have 3 vps, but in this way I can only use one vps as
+if I have 3 vps, but in this way I can only use one vps as download source

-sometime maybe we only have
+sometime maybe we only have one file to download then I hope to use 3 vps together.